grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/05 SAML SSO.md

 ### Azure Active Directory

+To find the **IdP metadata URL** needed by the k6 customer support team, find the **Single sign-on** menu for your Azure AD application.
+Copy the `SAML Certificates->App Federation Metadata Url` field.

-Settings are modified from the `Single sign-on` sidebar menu for your Azure k6 cloud application.
+Azure settings are modified from the `Single sign-on` sidebar menu for your Azure k6 cloud application.
 You can also check out [setup instructions with images](/cloud/project-and-team-management/saml-sso/azure-ad).

 #### Basic SAML Configuration